 “Russia’s market is very sensitive to oil price, so oil weakness leads the entire market weakness,” Yan Gloukhovski, a trader at Alfa Capital Markets in London, said by e-mail yesterday.
 “There is also the risk that as oil declines, the Russian budget will receive less revenue and the government could further hike taxes to make up for the shortfall.”

-The Market Vectors Russia ETF (RSX), the largest dedicated Russian exchange-traded fund, retreated 1.2 percent to $24.87, falling for second day in three.
+The Market Vectors Russia ETF (RSX:US), the largest dedicated Russian exchange-traded fund, retreated 1.2 percent to $24.87, falling for second day in three.
 The RTS Volatility Index, which measures expected swings in futures, rose 1.8 percent to 45.15 points.

 The Bloomberg Russia-US Equity Index slid 0.7 percent to 85.14 in New York yesterday.
 VimpelCom was the biggest decliner on the gauge, losing 5 percent to $7.56, the most since May 30.

 Telenor, the Nordic region’s largest phone company, requested yesterday that the Supreme Court of Bermuda confirm it didn’t breach any regulations when purchased 11.3 percent in VimpelCom from Egyptian billionaire Naguib Sawiris’s Weather Investments II SARL.

 Russia’s Federal Anti-monopoly Service filed a claim in Moscow court in April asking Telenor to return 234 million of VimpelCom’s preferred shares it bought from Weather, saying Telenor didn’t receive the Russian commission’s permission to raise its stake.